Buy A License Renew Your Boat Registration Pay Fines/Restitution

 • LDWF:

-• Ensures the project is eligible for Clean Vessel Act Grant Program funding and is substantial in character and design
+• Ensures the project is eligible for the Clean Vessel Act Grant Program funding and is substantial in character and design

 • Submits Section 7, NEPA, and SHPO documentation